motion/orbit/notes/next.md

 umed:

+questions:

+- a query for bits made by "me"
+- also can't we unify the profile for "me" very easily?

+  - if so, then on a team level as everyone adds themselves into orbit we can unify all profiles between them!

 - step 1 go over design
 - grouped search results:
   - first group by recent-ness. last 2 weeks, 2 months, all.